-In Lake Providence Port Commission-Feeder Line Application-Line of Delta Southern Railroad Located in East Carroll and Madison Parishes, La., Docket No. FD 36447, the Board waived a regulatory limitation relating to the acceptance of incomplete applications and conditionally accepted an otherwise complete feeder line application, contingent upon applicant's submission of a valuation estimate.
+In Lake Providence Port Commission-Feeder Line Application-Line of Delta Southern Railroad Located in East Carroll and Madison Parishes, La., Docket No. FD 36447, the Board acknowledged the parties' reports that discovery issues have been resolved and ordered Board-sponsored mediation in an effort to resolve disputes relating to the line at issue.

-In Commonwealth of Virginia-Acquisition Exemption-Certain Assets of CSX Transportation, Inc., Docket No. FD 36441, the Board found that the Commonwealth of Virginia, acting by and through its Department of Rail and Public Transportation (DRPT), did not need Board authority to acquire a portion of a rail right-of-way owned by CSX Transportation, Inc., in Washington, D.C., and Virginia.
-The Board therefore granted DRPT's motion to dismiss its petition seeking that authority.
+In Commonwealth of Virginia-Acquisition Exemption-Certain Assets of CSX Transportation, Inc., Docket No. FD 36544, in November 2021 the Board found that the Commonwealth of Virginia, acting by and through its Virginia Passenger Rail Authority (VPRA), does not need Board authority to acquire certain real property and trackage on a rail line owned by CSX Transportation, Inc. The Board therefore granted VPRA's motion to dismiss its petition seeking that authority.